nichoth/flobz/README.md

 ---------------------------------------------------

-We rendeer all routes as static pages, and also include js code for browser-side routing in the application.
+We render all routes as static pages, and also include js code for browser-side routing in the application.
 That way it is the best of both worlds -- fast initial page load, plus fast route changes or css transitions on subsquent route changes.